wur-bioinformatics/introduction-to-bioinformatics/week1.md

 A) Example of a Src homology 3 (SH3) domain that is involved in protein-protein interaction.
 SH3 domains occur in a diverse range of proteins with different functions.
 B) The cytoplasmic protein Nck contains multiple SH3 domains.
 C) Domain composition of phospholipase D1, which has multiple functional domains that contribute to its overall function.
-Credits: EMBL-EBI, CC BY 4.0 https://creativecommons.org/licenses/by/4.0.
+Credits: EMBL-EBI, CC BY 4.0 https://creativecommons.org/licenses/by/4.0 {cite}`domains_2023`.
 :::

-[comment]: # "domain examples taken from https://www.ebi.ac.uk/training/online/courses/protein-classification-intro-ebi-resources/protein-classification/what-are-protein-domains/"
+[comment_2]: # "domain examples taken from https://www.ebi.ac.uk/training/online/courses/protein-classification-intro-ebi-resources/protein-classification/what-are-protein-domains/"

 ---